Lisa G Saw • April 24, 2025

 HALF MOON ISLAND

 Late in the afternoon, we had a landing on Half Moon Island, which is quite small.
-I could see penguins lining the ridges.
-They looked quite low compared to the mountains on the island behind.
+I could see penguins lining the low ridges that were dwarded by the mountains on the island behind.

 It was snowing again by the time we set foot on shore.
 A Gentoo Penguin happened to come ashore the same time and looked over at me briefly before continuing on its own journey.